 - Modernizing the underground distribution system.
 This system delivers power to homes and businesses.

-- Upgrading more than 42,000 feet of cables, conduit and electrical equipment.
+- Upgrading more than 25 miles of cables, conduit and electrical equipment.

 - Removing obsolete and aging equipment, along with decommissioning a 90-year-old substation.